 When a bank experiences a negative shock to its equity, one way to return to target leverage is to sell assets.
 If asset sales occur at depressed prices, then one bank's sales may impact other banks with common exposures, resulting in contagion.
-We propose a simple framework that accounts for this effect and adds it up across all related banks.
-The framework explains how the distribution of leverage and risk exposures across banks contributes to systemic risk.
+We propose a simple framework that accounts for how this effect adds up across the banking sector.
+The framework explains how the distribution of bank leverage and risk exposures contributes to a form of systemic risk.
 We compute bank exposures to system-wide deleveraging, as well as the spillover of a single bank's deleveraging onto other banks.
-We use the model to evaluate a variety of policy proposals, such as caps on size or leverage, mergers of good and bad banks, and equity injections.
-In our model, "microprudential" interventions, which target the solvency of individual banks, tend to be less effective than "macroprudential" policies which aim to minimize spillovers across firms.
-We apply the framework to European banks vulnerable to sovereign risk in 2010 and 2011, and US banks between 2001 and and 2010.
+We use the model to evaluate a variety of crisis interventions, such as mergers of good and bad banks and equity injections.
+In our model, "microprudential" interventions, which target the solvency of individual banks, tend to be much less effective than "macroprudential" policies which aim to minimize spillovers across firms.
+We apply the framework to European banks vulnerable to sovereign risk in 2010 and 2011, and US banks between 2001 and 2010.

-^{} We are grateful to Laurent Clerc, Sam Hanson, Thomas Philippon, Andrei Shleifer, Adi Sunderam, and seminar participants at the Federal Reserve Bank of New York, TSE-Banque de France conference in Paris, Harvard, Sciences-Po and Zûrich for their input.
+\ We are grateful to Laurent Clerc, Linda Goldberg, Sam Hanson, Thomas Philippon, Carmen Reinhart, Andrei Shleifer, Jeremy Stein, Adi Sunderam, and seminar participants at the Federal Reserve Bank of New York, TSE-Banque de France conference in Paris, Harvard, Sciences-Po and Zûrich for their input.